How to Protect Your Liver

-Located at the upper right part of the abdomen, the liver is one of the body’s largest internal organs.
-Its functions include processing food nutrients, storing fuel for the body, detoxing the blood coming from the digestive tract before passing it on to the rest of the body and making a juice called bile to break down the fats in food.
+Located in the upper right part of the abdomen, the liver is one of the body’s largest internal organs.
+It processes nutrients from food, stores fuel, detoxifies blood from the digestive tract, and produces bile to help break down fats.

 Here are 5 ways you can protect your liver: